postsharp/Metalama.Documentation/conceptual/Aspects/templates/template-parameters.md

 1. Add one or more parameters to the template method and annotate them with the <xref:Metalama.Framework.Aspects.CompileTimeAttribute> custom attribute.
 The parameter type must not be run-time-only.
 If the parameter type is compile-time-only (e.g. `IField`), the custom attribute is redundant.

-2. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Aspects.IAdviceFactory> interface, pass the parameter values as an anonymous object to the `args` argument like this: `args: new { a = "", b = 3, c = field }` where `a`, `b` and `c` and the exact names of the template parameters (the name matching is case sensitive).
+2. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface, pass the parameter values as an anonymous object to the `args` argument like this: `args: new { a = "", b = 3, c = field }` where `a`, `b` and `c` and the exact names of the template parameters (the name matching is case sensitive).

 ### Alternative